oleg-shilo/sublime-codemap/README.md

 <a name="custom-mapper"></a>
 ### Custom mapper

 You can extend the built-in functionality with custom mappers.
-A Custom Mapper is a Python script, which defines a mandatory `def generate(file)` routine that analyses a given file content and produces a 'code map' representing the content structure.
+A Custom Mapper is a Python script that defines a mandatory `def generate(file)` routine that analyses a given file's content and produces a 'code map' representing the content structure.

 You can find the [md.py](custom_mappers/md.py) sample in the source code.
 This mapper builds the list of markdown sections in the given text file.
-In order to activate the mapper its script needs to be properly named and placed in the special folder: `<Packages>\User\CodeMap\custom_mappers`.
+In order to activate the mapper, its script needs to be properly named and placed in the special folder: `<Packages>\User\CodeMap\custom_mappers`.
 The name of the mapper file must follow a special naming convention:
 `"<extension>.py"`

   Example: `"%APPDATA%\Sublime Text 3\Packages\User\CodeMap\custom_mappers\md.py"`